Darshan-1820/Portfolio/README.md

 # Portfolio

-A simple yet informative and responsive portfolio website based on https://github.com/bedimcode/ repository.
+A simple, informative and responsive portfolio website.

-What's new?

-Different styles cater to more of a fresher's portfolio website.
+Simple styles cater to more of a fresher's portfolio website.

-Cards added for the Experience section, with required CSS.
+Cards added for the Experience section.

 Working contact form using EmailJs.